 - Do nothing.
 In that case, Belong will slow your connection speed to 256kpbs (the equivalent of ADSL1 speeds).
 That may suck but at least there are no extra usage charges and no risk of a ‘bill shock’.

-- If you do so, your new data allowance will come into effect immediately but the higher monthly charge will only apply from the beginning of the next calendar month.
+- Switch to the unlimited plan.
+If you do so, your new data allowance will come into effect immediately but the higher monthly charge will only apply from the beginning of the next calendar month.